CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 ```

 {{% notice tip %}}
-Running this script can cause existing `pgouser`, `client.crt`, and `client.key`
+Running this script can cause existing `pgo` client binary, `pgouser`,
-files to be overwritten.
+`client.crt`, and `client.key` files to be overwritten.
 {{% /notice %}}

 The `client-setup.sh` script performs the following tasks:

 - Sets `$PGO_OPERATOR_NAMESPACE` to `pgo` if it is unset.
 This is the default
-namespace that the PostgreSQL Operator is deployed to
+namespace that the PostgreSQßL Operator is deployed to
+- Checks for valid Operating Systems and determines which `pgo` binary to
+download
 - Creates a directory in `$HOME/.pgo/$PGO_OPERATOR_NAMESPACE` (e.g. `/home/hippo/.pgo/pgo`)
+- Downloads the `pgo` binary, saves it to in `$HOME/.pgo/$PGO_OPERATOR_NAMESPACE`,
+and sets it to be executable
 - Pulls the TLS keypair from the PostgreSQL Operator `pgo.tls` Secret so that
 the `pgo` client can communicate with the PostgreSQL Operator.
 These are saved
 as `client.crt` and `client.key` in the `$HOME/.pgo/$PGO_OPERATOR_NAMESPACE`